 The distributions for LPD and WWR specify actual parameter values while the distribution for Space Infiltration represents a percent change from the baseline model.
-This is done to be consistent with how each Measure for each Variable operates.
-The Measures for LPD and WWR apply an actual value of these parameters to the model, while the Space Infiltration Measure applies a percent change to the baseline models value.
+This is done to be consistent with how each OpenStudio Measure interacts with each Explanatory Variable.
+The OpenStudio Measures for LPD and WWR apply an actual value of these parameters to the model, while the Space Infiltration Measure applies a percent change to the baseline models value.
 Some projects like to deal with absolutes, while others like to deal with percent changes.
-Neither way is incorrect, however, care must be taken to be aware and consistent with how each Measure operates.
+Neither way is incorrect, however, care must be taken to be aware and consistent with how each OpenStudio Measure operates.

 Figure 2: Lighting Power Density Distribution